faryal1907/dystopia/README.md

 > Making reading inclusive, accessible, and empowering for everyone through AI and machine learning.

 VOXA is a comprehensive accessibility-focused reading platform designed specifically for individuals with dyslexia and reading difficulties.
-It provides advanced text-to-speech, real-time translation, AI-powered features, and focus mode to make reading more accessible and enjoyable for everyone.
+It provides advanced text-to-speech, real-time translation, AI-powered features, and seamless cross-feature integration to make reading more accessible and enjoyable for everyone.

 ---